Would you blow the whistle?Take our Quiz

-A broad range of “financial institutions” are subject to AML laws and regulations, although the exact nature of requirements can vary depending on the type of financial institution.
+A broad range of “financial institutions” are subject to AML and sanctions laws and regulations, although the exact nature of requirements can vary depending on the type of financial institution.
 Covered financial institutions include any person or entity acting within the U.S. as:

 Money laundering is international in scope, with illicit cash regularly crossing borders.
 Foreign financial institutions are subject to many U.S. AML regulations, and U.S. financial institutions are subject to specific rules regarding handling of funds from foreign financial institutions.